Murder charge after Kenton house stab death

 Det Insp Joanne Brooks, of Northumbria Police, said: "Our thoughts remain with Anthony's family at this awful time.

-"A man has now been charged with Anthony's murder and I would ask that people refrain from any speculation on social media or in the local community that could prejudice the live case."
+"A man has now been charged with murder and I would ask that people refrain from any speculation on social media or in the local community that could prejudice the live case."

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.